mdsahabuddin01/mdsahabuddin01/README.md

 **mdsahabuddin01/mdsahabuddin01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🔭 I’m currently working on PowerBi and SQL
-- 🌱 I’m currently learning skills related to Data Engineering
+- 🌱 I’m currently learning skills related to Data Analysis
 - 👯 I’m looking to collaborate on  Data associated skilled guys
 - 🤔 I’m looking for help with
 - 💬 Ask me about python and sql